-A true hybrid program, the Chicago Booth CIMA Education Program offers a combination of live online preparation and review sessions, on-demand recorded content sessions, and a recommended 2-day in-person session.**
+A true hybrid program, the Chicago Booth CIMA Education Program offers a combination of live online preparation and review sessions, on-demand recorded content sessions, and a recommended workshop.

 These sessions are recorded for offline viewing, but we highly recommend you attend these live sessions to stay on our recommended study schedule.

 3. Workshop (recommended): Your choice of in-person instruction or online instruction

 You'll receive access to a private LinkedIn group for CIMA past participants.